 This is the time to drop a line and let your loved ones know you’re thinking of them and wishing them a happy new year.

-Add some color—or sparkle, depending on which color you choose—to your table with these gorgeous placemats.
+Add some color and sparkle to your table with these gorgeous, hand-beaded placemats.

 Not just for kids, use these to make adorbs holiday cookies for your get-together.

 Choose from three different lucky charms and make a new year’s wish.
 These make great presents for kids and friends.